-2019 £ 2018 £

-Bank accounts 3,975,033 3,931,663

-Cash and cash equivalents per the Cash flow statement 3,975,033 3,931,663
+2020 £ 2019 £ Cash at bank Bank overdraft 5,277,359 (3,000) 3,975,033 Cash and cash equivalents per the Cash flow statement 5,274,359 3,975,033

 The Company holds bank accounts with BOS.
 The use of the accounts is restricted by a detailed priority of payments set out in the Programme Documentation.
 As the cash can only be used to meet certain specific liabilities and is not available to be used with discretion, it is viewed as restricted cash.
 The accounts are held in the Company's name and meet the definition of cash and cash equivalents, therefore amounts are repayable on demand.